Visitors’ Top Questions answered

 Nothing!
 Being a Partner Garden gives us a lot of additional publicity and the cachet that goes with being approved by the Royal Horticultural Society, but no money changes hands – in either direction.

 Do you burn all this wood or is it for show?

 The pyramid woodstack has been described as a giant ‘bug hotel’ (I wouldn’t want to see the giant bugs that might live in it!) but it is for burning.
 Until last year we would have used the contents of all four woodsheds within a year, but now we use wood pellets for our main heat source, so there’s a bit more time to season the wood and less frantic sessions re-filling the sheds.

 What does Monty Don think of it?

-He’s never been here, even though he has a property not far away.
-We think he’d like it.
-Carol Klein has been here, as have a number of well-known garden photographers.
+He came here today (29-9-2021) to film links for a Gardeners World special about trees.
+He seemed to like the garden and suggested he’d be back!
+Carol Klein has also been here, as have a number of well-known garden photographers.
 World-renowned garden designer Sarah Price has visited many times and written about us.
 Alan Titchmarsh came in 2019 and wrote “If there’s a more magical wild garden, I’ve yet to find it!
 Wonderful”

 How do you mow the grass?